sgl-umons/gharuns-collector/README.md

 A large-scale data extraction pipeline designed to collect massive datasets of GitHub Actions workflow runs, jobs, steps.
 This tool was developed for the **ICSME 2026 Data Track** to support empirical research on CI/CD reliability and maintainability.

 ## Overview and Architecture
 Mining GitHub Actions workflows run metadata at scale is severely constrained by GitHub's strict rate limits and rolling log retention policies.
-To overcome this, this tool utilizes an optimized **two-phase extraction architecture** (with a REST-based cleanup phase for edge cases) combined with a forward-progressing sliding window.
+To overcome this, this tool utilizes an optimized **two-phase extraction architecture** with a REST fallback cleanup phase for edge cases.

 <p align="center">
   <img src="docs/activity_diagram6.svg" alt="Activity diagram of GHARuns_Collector" width="1200">